elixir-europe/MARS/README.md

     =>

-6. **Update the ISA-JSON with repositories' information**: The structure of the receipt is generic and common for all archives that joins MARS.
+6. **Update the ISA-JSON with repositories' information**: The structure of the receipt is standardized and common for all repositories that join MARS.

     =>